elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 logger.LogInformation("{Quote} from {User}", "Hasta la vista, baby", "Arnold Schwarzenegger");
 ```

-This will fill in the value `Arnold Schwarzenegger` in the `User` field, as well as add two key/value pairs (Quote and User) to the Data tab on elmah.io.
+This will fill in the value `Arnold Schwarzenegger` in the `User` field, as well as add the `Quote` key and value to the Data tab on elmah.io.
 For a reference of all possible property names, check out the property names on [CreateMessage](https://github.com/elmahio/Elmah.Io.Client/blob/master/src/Elmah.Io.Client/Models/CreateMessage.cs).

 An alternative is to use the `OnMessage` action.
 As an example, we'll add the name of the current user to all log messages: